zhang1ming137/PHBS_BlockChain_2018/README.md

 Since the conflict was irreconcilable, in August 2017, the development teams of Bitcoin-ABC, ViaBTC and BU designed the hardfork chain of Bitcoin--Bitcoin Cash.
 Bitcoin Cash is the first meaningful hard fork of Bitcoin in history.
 The astounding success of the BCH hardfork incentivized a wave of other forks including Bitcoin Gold and Bitcoin Diamond.

 ### 1.2 Review of the history of Bitcoin forks
-Bitcoin Magazine has made a map for
+Bitcoin Magazine has made a map for the history of forks on Bitcoin as below.
+### Because of the space, I summaried the items in the map in another repository of mine [Click Here](https://github.com/zhang1ming137/Blockchain)
 ![Image of History](https://github.com/zhang1ming137/PHBS_BlockChain_2018/blob/master/History.jpg)

-### Because of the space, I summaried the items in the map in another repository of mine [Click Here](https://github.com/zhang1ming137/Blockchain)

 ## 2.Bitcoin Cash(BCH)
 ### The Mechanism of BCH